demisto/content/Packs/FeedMitreAttackv2/Playbooks/Mitre_Attack_-_Extract_Technique_Information_From_ID_README.md

-The playbook accepts as an input MITRE techniques ID's provides the MITRE technique name and grabs all the technique data using the MITRE integration.
+This playbook accepts as input MITRE techniques IDs.
+It returns the MITRE technique name and full technique data using the MITRE integration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.